yirouli/yirouli.github.io/research/dataviz.md

 ## Project Description

-Exergames have the potential to collect quantified, objective, and complementary information about the exergaming sessions through the use of motion-based technologies.
-However, limited research has explored how VR exergames can be used as tools to manage and administer exercise programs using the information collected in exergaming sessions.
+Through the use of motion-based technologies (Xbox Kinect, Nintendo Wii, etc.), exergames have the potential to collect quantified, objective, and complementary information about the exergaming sessions.
+However, limited research has explored how exergames can be used as tools to manage and administer exercise programs using the information collected in exergaming sessions.

 The objectives of this project are:
-1. Explore metrics related to the performance of a person.
+1. Explore metrics related to the performance of a person during an exergaming session using the developed [VR exergames](/research/vr).
-2. Co-create data visualizations for the information collected with exercise therapists.
+2. Co-create data visualizations with exercise therapists to deliver meaningful information about an exergaming session or client status.
-3. Evaluate the proposed data visualizations on its potential of complementing existing exercise therapy.
+3. Evaluate the proposed data visualizations on its potential of complementing existing exercise therapy through an online questionnaire.

 ## Contribution
-I lead the sessions and data analysis process in this project.
+I design and lead the study (developing session scripts, moderate sessions), as well as data analysis process in this project.

+## Outcomes
+* A list of collectable information from VR equipment and their therapeutic meanings.
+* Four data visualization concepts in representing player's performance and status.
+* Evaluation and future directions of the four data visualization proposals.
+* Publications
+	* Yirou Li (2021).
+Development of novel data representations for virtual reality exergames.
+UWSpace. [http://hdl.handle.net/10012/16614](http://hdl.handle.net/10012/16614)

 ## Process
 The overall project is devided into three phases: